ceramicnetwork/.github/OVERVIEW.md

 - Open, pay-per-use web services
 - User-managed access control to data and services

+This provides users, applications, and services with a shared, interoperable environment to identify and interact online.
 As a result, Ceramic provides the trusted public infrastructure required to enable a more connected, interoperable internet ecosystem that is boundlessly transparent, composable, and collaborative.

+> For a real world example, see the [Use Cases & Applications] section below.

 ### Background